Randolph Turpin: Business dealings and bankruptcy

-He seemed to be under the impression that his manager and accountant were deducting the tax before paying his money to him.
-However, that was not the case and he was held responsible for paying the tax on his earnings.
-Turpin kept appealing the assessments forwarded to him by the Inland Revenue (HMRC) in the belief that he had already paid the tax due.
-HMRC assessed him on what they estimated he had earned over the period and sent him a tax bill for £100,000 for unpaid tax for the years where he had not made a payment.
+As a result, in the years following the second Robinson fight.
+When he submitted his accounts and paid tax on the amount of earnings stated in them, less allowable expenses.
+The revenue started treating him as if he had understated his income and would issue an assessment based on what they estimated he had actually earned.
+Turpin kept appealing the assessments forwarded to him by the Inland Revenue (HMRC) in the belief that he had already paid all the tax due to them.
+HMRC assessed him on what they estimated he owed them over the period and sent him a tax bill for £100,000 for unpaid tax, penalty charges and interest, for the years where he had not made the additional tax payments.
+They said that he would have to appear at a commissioners hearing to finally settle the matter, as it had been dragging on for too many years.

-Turpin had not kept good financial records and could not prove how much money he had received or what had happened to it.
-He claimed to have never received much of the money that he was said to have earned.
+Turpin had not kept good financial records and didn’t have receipts for a lot of the expenses that he had claimed against his income.
+Because he didn’t trust banks and paid for most things in cash.
+Meaning that there was no audit trail.
+He also claimed to have never received much of the money that he was said to have earned.

-The tax bill was eventually reduced to £17,126 following an emotional appeal by his accountant Max Mitchell in which he said: "As time goes on the punching power of a boxer is enfeebled.
+The tax bill was eventually reduced to an amount of £17,126 following an emotional appeal by his accountant Max Mitchell at the commissioners hearing, in which he said: "As time goes on the punching power of a boxer is enfeebled.
 The longer he pursues his profession his brain through constant pummelling is numbed.
-His eyes are effected, deafness overtakes him and in effect he is lucky that in the prime of his manhood he doesn't turn into a two legged vegetable.
+His eyes are affected, deafness overtakes him and in effect he is lucky that in the prime of his manhood he doesn't turn into a two-legged vegetable.
 And yet no allowance is given to a boxer by the Inland Revenue for the inevitable remorseless wasting away he undergoes because of the exacting nature of his profession.
 Is that fair?
-Therefore I claim that my client's expenses should be allowed although estimated, in view of the tax advantages allowed to industrialists."
-However, by this time Turpin only had assets worth £1,204 left and was declared bankrupt for an amount of £15,922 in 1962.
+Therefore, I claim that my client's expenses should be allowed although estimated, in view of the tax advantages allowed to industrialists."

+However, by this time Turpin only had assets worth £1,204 left, and was declared bankrupt for an amount of £15,922 in 1962.
 Under the bankruptcy laws of that time Turpin was ordered to pay two pounds a week towards clearing his debt and was discharged from bankruptcy in 1965.